This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

 - Identities.
 Users or apps of Altostrat or of Altostrat's customers or partners.

 - Apps.
 Entities that might need access to data, but that aren't individual users.
-For example, Dataproc or custom code running on Compute Engine are both considered entities.
+For example, Dataproc or custom code running on Compute Engine are both considered apps.

 - Google Cloud APIs.
 Google Cloud services that are API-based and supported by VPC and Private Google Access.
 This series focuses on BigQuery and Cloud Storage as examples of Google Cloud APIs.